garrandall/popular-music-data/tracks/take-a-bow-glee-cast.md

 That was quite a show (oh),
 Very entertainin',
 But it's over now (but it's over now),
-Go on and Take A Bow, ohh ohh.
+Go on and Take A Bow, oh oh.

 Grab your clothes and get gone (get gone),
 You better hurry up before the sprinklers come on (come on),